Katee/galaxy-tab/README.md

 # History Graph

-Shows your Chrome browsing history as a graph where each page is a node.
-Links are shown connecting pages you visited from another.
-Nodes are colored based on the domain.
+View your Chrome browsing history like this:

 ![Screenshot](https://raw.github.com/Katee/galaxy-tab/master/screenshot.png)

+Each dot is a page and connections are created between pages if you visited one from another.
+The color of a dot is based on the domain.

 ## Options